JeanetteNielsen/control-system-platform/README.md

 # ControlSystemPlatform
-Sandbox project for trying implementations of out Smart Warehouse problems.
+Sandbox project for playing around with some Smart Warehouse problems.